tips for pearls

 Freshwater pearls.

-Quality is the most important value.
+Quality is the most critical value.

-• Because pearls are organic you can not have a perfect quality.
-They are grown physically and the layers are not distributed evenly or in a visually appealing way,
+- Because pearls are organic, you can not have a perfect quality.
+They are grown physically, and the layers are not distributed evenly or in a visually appealing way,

 Quality factors of pearls